zenodante/PicoCalc-micropython-driver/README.md

 ## Usage Notes

-#### Working with WIFI on picoW/2W
+#### :warning: Working with WiFi on PicoW/2W
-The wifi chip connect to the rp2040/2350 via spi1, which shared with LCD.
-As we autorefresh the lcd on core1, it is necessary to stop the auto refresh function first via the function: pc_terminal.stopRefresh(), after wifi finish its work, use pc_terminal.recoverRefresh() to recover the LCD refreshing.
+Due to the WiFi chip connecting to the RP2040/2350 via SPI1, which is shared with LCD, it is necessary to stop the auto refresh function first via the function: pc_terminal.stopRefresh(), after wifi finish its work, use pc_terminal.recoverRefresh() to recover the LCD refreshing.

 You can launch the built-in Python code editor by calling: